Introduction to Post-Traumatic Headache

-The intent is for the soldier to revisit the trauma in progressively greater detail as the he learns to “dial down” his response to it.
+The intent is for the soldier to revisit the trauma in progressively greater detail as he learns to “dial down” his response to it.
 “Dialing down” the emotional response seems to be a key component of resilience.
 Functional MRI studies in PTSD patients have shown that these techniques can be learned, with benefits demonstrated on brain scans.

 Disrupted sleep specifically warrants targeted treatments.
-This may require assessment of sleep apnea, but more likely use of classic sleep hygiene techniques is more important.
+This may require an assessment of sleep apnea, but more likely use of classic sleep hygiene techniques is more important.
 Disturbed sleep seems to be a core feature of PTSD, not just a common symptom.
 In fact, early onset of sleep disturbances following the trauma is predictive of PTSD one year later.
 Persistent sleep problems that remained years after the injury were also associated with greater neurobehavioral impairment and with unemployment.
 Guided imagery with the Healthful Sleep CD by Belleruth Naparstek and Emotional Freedom Technique (EFT) at eftuniverse.com are excellent resources for PTSD sleep specific problems.

 Any inactivity due to pain, sleep deprivation or PTSD needs reversal beginning with increased activity as soon as possible.
 This should advance gradually from non-exercise activity to some degree of cardiovascular exercise.
 If maintaining a level of exercise, assess capability for possible advancement.
 Dietary treatment consists mainly of avoiding known headache triggers including headache-promoting substances such as caffeine, artificial sweeteners, nitrates, tobacco, and possibly alcohol.